mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/ZigBee_Network_Group/WeeklyReport_ZigBee_Network_Group_2-19-2024.md

 #### Key Points
 - Communication Testing Done - Setup JSON data communication between Zigbees (part 2)
-- Coninue with Zigbee Network Implementation, JSON data structure for consistent communication.
+- Continue with Zigbee Network Implementation, JSON data structure for consistent communication.
 - Documented and finished the configuration of the Zigbees completely along with getting them on the same firmware

 #### Next Week Goals